FilippoGurioli/test-2-code-llm/docs/design.md

     SandboxEnvironment --> ExecutionResult
 ```

+## Experiment Manager

+The logic for the experiment manager will already be included into the [`ExperimentCommand`](#dispatcher).
+Therefore no design is needed for this component.

 ## Reporting Engine

 The Reporting Engine is responsible for actively collecting, tracking, and analyzing metrics throughout the code generation process.
 It implements the **Observer Pattern** to monitor events and the **Strategy Pattern** to construct comprehensive reports.